italia/public-opendata-sources/README.md

 CKAN-IT provides everything you need to run CKAN plus a set of extensions for supporting Italian open data in a set of Docker images.
 If you are interested in an open data catalogue up and running in minutes, see [italia/ckan-it](https://github.com/italia/ckan-it).

+## Resources description: organizations and harvesting sources

+A resource is composed by two entities: an organization and a harvesting source.
+Both are described by a json file compliant with the schemas provided.
+In `orgs/` folder there are all organizations.
+In `sources/` folder, all harvesting sources.

+Before importing or just after exporting you should check compliance with schemas using two provided scripts.
+You must have Python3 and the [jsonschema module](https://pypi.org/project/jsonschema/) installed in your system.

+* Organizations: `bash validate_orgs.sh`
+* Sources: `bash validate_sources.sh`

+If you want to run them in a virtual environment, a Pipfile is provided to use with [pipenv](https://pipenv.kennethreitz.org/en/latest/).
+If you have pipenv, just run `pipenv shell` and then `pipenv install` before the validation scripts.

 ## How to import these resources in CKAN-IT

 Install, setup and run CKAN from [the official repository](https://github.com/italia/ckan-it).